 The common name “Gorse” is derived from the Old English word “gorst”, which means “a wasteland” or “uncultivated area”.

-According to various mythologies, this plant is associated with sun and light.
+According to various mythologies, this plant is associated with sun and light due to its bright yellow flowers.

 Interesting facts about Ulex